ddnexus/pagy/README.md

 See also the [How To Page](https://ddnexus.github.io/pagy/docs/how-to)

-## 🤓 It's very well documented and supported
+## 🤓 It's well documented and supported:

 <details open>